Super Bowl XLVI: First quarter

 The Patriots won the coin toss and deferred.
 This ended a stretch of 14 consecutive Super Bowls in which the NFC team won the coin toss.

 New York opened the game with a drive to the Patriots' 33-yard line, threatening to score first.
-After giving up a 19-yard reception to Giants wide receiver Hakeem Nicks, New England's defense stepped up to prevent a score: defensive lineman Brandon Deaderick sacked Eli Manning for a 2-yard loss, then Giants running back Ahmad Bradshaw was tackled behind the line of scrimmage on a blitz by Patriots cornerback Kyle Arrington.
-On third down, New England defensive end Mark Anderson sacked Manning, pushing the Giants out of field goal range and forcing a Giants' punt.
+After quarterback Eli Manning completed a 19-yard pass to wide receiver Hakeem Nicks, New England's defense stepped up to prevent a score.
+First, defensive end Brandon Deaderick sacked Manning for a 2-yard loss, then running back Ahmad Bradshaw was tackled behind the line of scrimmage on a blitz by cornerback Kyle Arrington.
+On third down, defensive end Mark Anderson sacked Manning for a 6-yard loss, pushing the Giants out of field goal range and forcing them to punt.

-New York got a boost from punter Steve Weatherford, whose 36-yard kick pinned the Patriots back at their own 6-yard line.
-On the Patriots' first offensive play, Tom Brady attempted a play action pass, but a heavy rush from Giants defensive lineman Justin Tuck forced a deep throw into the middle of the field, with no receiver anywhere near it.
-Brady was flagged for intentional grounding, and since he was in the end zone when he threw the pass the play resulted in a safety, giving New York a 2–0 lead.
+The Giants got a boost from punter Steve Weatherford, whose 36-yard kick pinned the Patriots back at their own 6-yard line.
+On the Patriots' first offensive play of the game, quarterback Tom Brady attempted a play action pass, but a heavy rush from defensive end Justin Tuck forced Brady to throw deep into the middle of the field, with no receiver anywhere near it.
+Brady was flagged for intentional grounding, and since he was in the end zone when he threw the pass, the play resulted in a safety, giving New York an early 2–0 lead.
 It was the first safety in a Super Bowl since the Arizona Cardinals scored one in Super Bowl XLIII.
-After receiving the free kick, New York drove 78 yards in 9 plays—including a key 24-yard run by Ahmad Bradshaw—and increased their lead to 9–0 on Manning's 2-yard touchdown pass to wide receiver Victor Cruz.
+After receiving the free kick, New York drove 78 yards in 9 plays.
+Aided by a key 24-yard run by Bradshaw, the Giants increased their lead to 9–0 on Manning's 2-yard touchdown pass to wide receiver Victor Cruz.

-On the following drive, Brady completed passes to BenJarvus Green-Ellis for 7 yards, Deion Branch for 15, and Wes Welker for 19, moving the ball to the Giants' 31-yard line.
+On the Patriots' following drive, Brady completed passes to running back BenJarvus Green-Ellis for 7 yards and wide receiver Deion Branch for 15, while wide receiver Wes Welker picked up 29 yards on a reception and a run on a reverse, moving the ball to the New York 17-yard line.

 Second quarter

-New York managed to stop the drive at their own 11-yard line, but Stephen Gostkowski kicked a 29-yard field goal for New England's first score early in the second quarter.
+New York managed to stop the drive at their own 11-yard line, but Stephen Gostkowski kicked a 29-yard field goal to cut New England's deficit to 9–3 early in the second quarter.

-The Giants punted on the next drive, then held the Patriots to a three-and-out.
-When New York's next drive stalled, Weatherford's 51-yard punt gave the Patriots possession on their 4-yard line.
-Brady, however, completed eight consecutive passes for 71 yards, and threw a 4-yard touchdown pass to running back Danny Woodhead, giving the Patriots a 10–9 halftime lead, the same halftime deficit the Giants faced against the Denver Broncos in Super Bowl XXI.
-The drive went for 14 plays and covered 96 yards, tying the record for the longest drive in Super Bowl history.
+After the next three possessions resulted in punts, Weatherford's 51-yard punt gave the Patriots possession on their 2-yard line with 4:03 left in the half.
+However, this punt did not affect the Patriots, as they stormed 96 yards down the field in 14 plays, tying the record for the longest drive in Super Bowl history.
+Brady completed a 20-yard pass to tight end Rob Gronkowski, then followed it up with four consecutive completions to tight end Aaron Hernandez for a total gain of 38 yards.
+The drive ended with Brady's 4-yard touchdown pass to running back Danny Woodhead, giving the Patriots their first lead of the game, 10–9, at halftime.